iani/sc-projects/ti_iz220129/How_to_play_Duel.md

 ### Strategies based on the game matrix

-1. Get the maximum value
+1. Get the maximum profit

 On the first move, X randomly chose tactic I. Since there is no opponent's tactic, no score is generated.
 On the second move, Y chose tactic I and gained a point.
-In the same way, the players choose the tactic which gains maximum value immediately.
+In the same way, the players choose the tactic which gains immediately maximum profit.

 ![](maxval.png)